pcktdmp/elastic-workshop/README.md

 ### Part 0: Workshop Notes

-You also got a student ID assigned in the beginning of the workshop, please use this for `<student_name>`. when being used inside this workshop.
+You also got a student ID assigned in the beginning of the workshop, please use this for `<student_name>` when being used inside this workshop.

 ### Part 1: Start an application that sends logs to Elastic Cloud